 WHAT IS A PREVENTATIVE TIMBER TREATMENT?

-A preventative timber treatment usually involves the application of an insecticide and or a fungicide carried in either white spirit or water.
-Various chemicals are used to combine the active ingredients with the spirit or water-based carrier: in each case the active ingredients are normally applied by spray or brush on the timbers have dried down to <22% moisture content.
+A traditional timber preservative treatment involves the application of an insecticide/fungicide.
+Various chemicals are used to combine, the preservative ingredients with the spirit or water-based carrier: in most of the cases, they are applied by spray or brush on the timbers have dried down to <22% moisture content.

 These traditional preventative treatments often use Permethrin as an insecticide, or Polyphase etc, as a fungicide.
 The problem with all such treatments is that they involve the release of the vapour from the carrier into the atmosphere in which you live.
 In addition, such treatments can only be fully effective on the surface of materials, and their penetration is generally insufficient to be useful against anything other than Common Furniture Beetle (woodworm) attack in softwoods.

 WHAT IS AN ERADICATIVE TIMBER TREATMENT?

-An eradicative timber treatment for wood boring insects consists of applying wood preservatives to affected timbers in order to kill the larvae present in the timber or to provide a layer of “poisoned” timber, which will kill woodworm larvae near the surface or when they pupate into a beetle and attempt to emerge through the treatment envelope.
+An eradicative timber treatment for wood boring insects consists of applying wood preservatives to affected timbers to kill the larvae present in the timber or to provide a layer of “poisoned” timber, which will kill woodworm larvae near the surface or when they pupate into a beetle and attempt to emerge through the treatment envelope.

 Using a professional wood preservative with Boron in a carrier formulation will allow you to treat and retain infected timber which a tradition chemical can’t, as they have significate problems in penetrate damp timber, it is this ability, which has saved my client’s thousand pound due to ability to treat dry rot.